i3/i3/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproduction Instructions
 <!--
-For bug reports, please provide detailed instructions on how the bug can be reproduced.
+Please provide detailed instructions on how the bug can be reproduced.
-For feature requests you can remove this section.

 E.g., »Open three windows in a V[A H[B C]] layout on a new workspace« -->